kvyns/generalized-gibbs-free-energy/README.md

 | Aluminium |	933.47 |	932.12 |	0.15 |

 ## History
-This project was initially developed for Aluminium and has since been generalized to accommodate other elements.
+This project was initially developed for Aluminium as a part of Materials Modelling and has since been generalized to accommodate other elements.
 The original Aluminium-specific code is available here.